 Employees can call our Client Service Center at 800.821.6400, Monday-Friday (8am - 8pm ET) to enroll in the portable plan.
 Employees must enroll within the month of April, May or June and within 30 days from their last date of employment.
 Enrollment is prepaid via remittance of a lump sum payment equal to the legal plan’s monthly rate times three months (or 12 months if you choose our standard portability plan).
 Under portable enrollment, dependent definitions are the same as those for active employees and the covered services and exclusions are the same as those under the current plan.
 Members can visit members.legalplans.com or call 800.821.6400 for plan details.

 How long will MetLife Legal Plans offer this three-month portability plan?

-At the end of June, we will evaluate whether to continue the three-month portability option in June.
+At the end of July, we will evaluate whether to continue the three-month portability option.
 For those who enroll in the three-month program, we will evaluate at the end of the period whether to extend for an additional three-month renewal option.

 *Standard Exclusions apply.
 See a full list of our exclusions here:

 - Employment-related matters, including company or statutory benefits

 - Matters involving the employer, Network Attorneys, MetLife and affiliates